seralexger/clothing-detection-dataset/README.md

 I have created a dataset with wild images where garments are detected, I have gotten all the images from instagram.
 The are two files:

-- "dataset.zip" (you can download from https://mega.nz/#!JdJyHKbJ!svy5SyoLSHfjUJOM5YcBXrQahvXFuTGDquPkWaxUKgo), where you can find all the images.
+- "dataset.zip" (https://mega.nz/#!JdJyHKbJ!svy5SyoLSHfjUJOM5YcBXrQahvXFuTGDquPkWaxUKgo), where you can find all the images.
 - "data.zip" (it's in the repo or in https://mega.nz/#!1NJyWA7B!uWUjZp5bWuxjJfc2ElxZt3i_k2RvILuy9dHHNm9qF50), where there are the jsons with the metadata of the images.

 ## Getting Started